 Updated model that delivers more processing power than the Hero5.
 Produces beautiful 4K images.
 Has a durable build and numerous features that are easy to master.
 Feature set includes Bluetooth, voice recognition, and WiFi.
-Submersible up to 33 ft.
+Submersible down to 33 feet.

 Pricey, but it's also one of the most popular and reliable waterproof cameras on the market today.

-Offers waterproof capabilities up to 100 ft.
-Built-in Wi-Fi functionality.
-4K video recording at 25 fps.
+Offers waterproof capabilities up to 100 feet deep.
+Built-in WiFi functionality.
+4K video recording at 25 frames per second.
 Very easy to use for simple action video and photos.
 Good features for the price.

-Works in up to 100 ft. of water.
-Good battery life for low priced camera.
+Works in up to 100 feet of water.
+Good battery life for low-price camera.
 Easy to use for beginners.
 Camera doesn't weigh much, so it won't interfere with your activities while using it.

 Life is full of special moments that deserve to be preserved in photo.
 If you’re going to the beach, you’ll need a waterproof camera to avoiding missing anything.